gosling-lang/gosling-react-example/README.md

 Checkout the online demo of this repository at https://gosling-lang.github.io/gosling-react/.

-To start, you can fork this template repository or follow the instructions described below.
+To start, you can either fork this template repository or follow the instructions described below.

 ## Using Create React App